loadero/loadero-python/README.md

 ```

 `result.params.log_paths.selenium` is an URL to an Selenium log.
 It first needs
-to be downloaded using the http library `requests`.
+to be downloaded using the HTTP library `requests`.
 Then it can be written to a
 file.

 ##### Extracting Failed Asserts